Medical Interpreter Use in Healthcare

 Qualifications and Training

-The role of the medical interpreter is a very specialized one.
-They are a crucial healthcare team member, and their services are vital to those they are working with.
+The medical interpreter’s role is very specialized.
+They are crucial healthcare team members, and their services are vital to those they work with.
 Therefore, they must possess specific skills, qualifications, training, and credentials.

 To start becoming a medical interpreter, the following prerequisites must be met (6):